tubeless vs. tube: happy female choosing between a tubless or tube tire system for her bicycle

 Ride quality heavily depends on two things: your cycling preferences and terrain type.

-If you frequently go off-road biking, such as riding on rock gardens, narrow trails, and loose terrain, your tire system should be tubeless.
+If you frequently go gravel or off-road biking, such as riding on rock gardens, narrow trails, and loose terrain, your tyre system should be tubeless.
 One of the advantages of tubeless tires is they absorb bumps and road vibrations better than their tubed counterparts.
 This makes them feel lighter and more comfortable to ride on uneven terrain.

 Moreover, remember that tubeless bicycle tires use a sealant that can self-repair punctures.
 This reduces the likelihood of frequent stop-overs and repairs, increasing your ride quality.